-To honor America's service men and women, Secretary of the Interior Ken Salazar announced that areas managed by the department will not charge entrance fees from Saturday through Monday, November 9 - 11, 2013.
+To honor America's service men and women, Secretary of the Interior Ken Salazar announced that areas managed by the department will not charge entrance on Tuesday, November 11, 2014.

 Visitors are invited to enjoy the natural wonders of public recreation lands managed by the National Parks Service, U.S. Fish and Wildlife Service, Bureau of Land Management, Bureau of Recreation and Department of Agriculture.

 "The country's public lands give Americans the opportunity to enjoy the outdoors, reconnect with nature, and learn more about the nation's history and culture.
 By providing free admission, we are putting out an invitation to all Americans to visit and enjoy these extraordinary treasures that belong to all our people" said Salazar.